Java Embedding Plugin Readme (12/2006)

 An applet problem that occurs in Safari, Firefox, Camino and Seamonkey, but not on other platforms using the same version of the Sun's Java Plugin, is likely to be a problem with Apple's implementation of Sun's JVM.
 A problem that also occurs on other platforms using Sun's Java Plugin is likely to be a problem with Sun's JVM ... or even possibly with your applet :-)

-If possible, try the applet in different versions of Apple's JVM.
-I've seen some Apple-specific problems (i.e. ones not found in similar versions of Sun's JVM on other platforms) disappear with the change from 1.4.1 to 1.4.2, and more still disappear with 1.4.2 Update 1.
+If possible, try the applet on different versions of Mac OS X. I've seen some Apple-specific problems (i.e. ones not found in similar versions of Sun's JVM on other platforms) disappear with the change from Mac OS X 10.3.X to 10.4.X, or from 10.4.X to 10.5.X.

-If the problem isn't associated with an applet, it's likely not to have anything to do with Java or the Java Embedding Plugin :-)
+If the problem isn't associated with a Java applet, it's likely not to have anything to do with Java or the Java Embedding Plugin :-)